 The Corporation's land base primarily consists of large, contiguous blocks of high working interest acreage located near facilities owned and/or operated by Birchcliff or near third-party infrastructure.
-The Corporation's land activities during 2023 included: (i) the acquisition of 32 (29 net) sections of Crown and third-party lands; and (ii) the disposition of 85 (83 net) sections of land pursuant to various non-core dispositions and land expiries.
-The Corporation's undeveloped land base at December 31, 2023 was 155,359 (132,990 net) acres, or 243 (208 net) sections, with an 86% average working interest.
+The Corporation's land activities during 2024 included: (i) the acquisition of 22 (17 net) sections of Crown and third-party lands; and (ii) the disposition of 10 (9 net) sections of land pursuant to various non-core dispositions and land expiries.
+The Corporation's undeveloped land base at December 31, 2024 was 154,790 (131,763 net) acres, or 242 (206 net) sections, with an average working interest of approximately 85%.